top of page

 Micro-supercapacitors for the IoT

-Supercapacitors are energy storage devices typically composed of two large-area electrodes and an electrolyte in between.
-They lie in between batteries and standard dielectric capacitors in terms of energy and power density.
+Supercapacitors are energy storage devices with two large-area electrodes and an electrolyte between them.
+They bridge the gap between batteries and standard capacitors in energy and power density.
+Supercapacitors store more energy than capacitors but less than batteries, and they charge and discharge faster than batteries but slower than capacitors.

 bottom of page